-For more than one hundred and twenty-five years there has been Sunday worship and community celebration in this striking place.
+For more than one hundred and thirty years there has been Sunday worship and community celebration in this striking place.
 The church has been the heart of the Village of Sturgeon Point since the original structure was erected in 1888.
-That building was replaced in 1915 with the church we enjoy today.
+That building was replaced in 1915 with the church we see today.

-Mrs J. W. Flavelle (nee Clara Ellsworth and, later, Lady Flavelle) commissioned Toronto architect A. Frank Wickson to build an octagonal church, based on the design of a chapel in Athens, Georgia that she had admired.
-Though the Flavelles were committed Methodists, the project was for the building of an ‘independent’ church.
+Clara Flavelle (nee Ellsworth and, later, Lady Flavelle) commissioned Toronto architect A. Frank Wickson to build an octagonal church, based on the design of a chapel in Georgia that she had admired.
+Though the Flavelles were Methodists, the project was for the building of an ‘independent’ church.
 The new Sturgeon Point Union Church was presented to the village on July 11, 1915, in a service attended by cottagers and Lindsay residents, many of whom made the trip on the steamer, Lintonia.

 The church has remained independent, welcoming worshipers of all creeds.
 It is administered by a board of trustees and a committee elected at an annual congregational meeting.
 It is supported solely by free-will offerings, and supports a number of local charities.
 The church has a strong tradition of engagement with many of the region’s needs.

 Another longstanding Sturgeon Point tradition is the welcoming of visiting pastors and lay speakers.
 They bring to the pulpit the experiences of their own communities, in this way enriching ours.